 Technically, the model is compiled using the Unix utility make.
-The file makefile, which describes the code dependencies and requirements, is created automatically by the script create\make\gcm makegcm with adequate options (e.g. makegcm -d 62x48x32 -p mars gcm), as discussed below and described in section 4.2.
+The file makefile, which describes the code dependencies and requirements, is created automatically by the script create_make_gcm makegcm

 This utility script recreates the makefile file when necessary, for example, when a source file has been added or removed since the last compilation.